 The latest tinny trend to hit the UK is one we’ve had our eye on for a while now – yep, we’re talking hard seltzers.
-They've already made their mark in the US thanks to the appeal of fruit-flavoured booze and savvy health-conscious marketing, and now hard seltzers have landed in the UK in time for Summer 2020.
+They've already made their mark in the US thanks to the appeal of fruit-flavoured booze and savvy health-conscious marketing, and now hard seltzers have landed in the UK.
 Wicked.
 Kate Malczewski finds out what the fuss is all about.

 So WTF is a hard seltzer?
 Basically it's alcoholic sparkling water, typically zhuzhed up with fruit flavouring.
 We’ve seen flavours inspired by every corner of the botanical kingdom, from raspberry to cactus (more on that one later).